MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Russia/how-to-define-an-account-schedule-extension.md

 ---
     title: How to Define an Account Schedule Extension
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] enables you to define an extension for an account schedule line.
+    description: Russian enhancements enable you to define an extension for an account schedule line.
 Extensions are useful if you want to filter the data of your general ledger accounts.

     documentationcenter: ''
     author: SorenGP